How Does the Government Regulate Exchange Rates?

 When that happens to the dollar, it can purchase more foreign currency on forex markets.

 The third government tool is expansionary fiscal policies.
 They weaken the dollar by increasing the money supply.
 But these policies can also improve economic growth.
 That often makes investors demand more dollars as a safe haven.
 It's like a vote of confidence in the economy.
 Sometimes this demand is so high that investors overlook the low interest rate they are getting by investing in dollars or U.S. Treasurys.
-The demand is even greater than the expansion in supply of dollars.
+The demand is even greater than the expansion in the supply of dollars.

 Exchange rates, Treasury notes, and foreign exchange reserves offer three ways to measure the value of the dollar.
 Although the government is powerful in influencing exchange rates, it is still forex trading that actually changes them.

-How the Government Regulates Foreign Exchange Trading
+Regulations on Foreign Exchange Trading

 The Chicago Futures Trading Commission regulates the forex brokers.
 It oversees all U.S. forex brokerage companies, enforces its regulations, and prosecutes outright fraud.
 Its authority was strengthened in 2010 with the Dodd-Frank Wall Street Reform Act.